Google co-founder Brin and wife living apart - spokesperson

-SAN FRANCISCO Google Inc (GOOG.O) co-founder Sergey Brin is living apart from his wife, who is the chief executive of a biotech firm that Google has invested millions of dollars in and whose sister is one of the Internet search company's top executives.
+SAN FRANCISCO Aug 28 Google Inc co-founder Sergey Brin is living apart from his wife, who is the chief executive of a biotech firm that Google has invested millions of dollars in and whose sister is one of the Internet search company's top executives.

 Brin and Anne Wojcicki, who married in 2007, have been living apart for several months, the couple's spokesperson said.